HanKruiger/hankruiger.com/content/now.md

 I work as a *Junior Scientist Innovator* at [TNO](https://www.tno.nl/).

 ## Reading
-I'm reading *Stoorzender* by Arjen Lubach.
+I'm reading *The Order of Time* by Carlo Rovelli.